 |

-Edge, a printed newsletter that includes articles and information
+a printed newsletter that includes articles and information related to

-related to the field of reliability engineering.
-An article of interest in
+the field of reliability engineering.
+An article of interest in the

-systems ages, the systems accumulate repairs and repair costs.
-The
+systems accumulate repairs and repair costs.
+The population Mean

-estimate and graphically compare the MCFs of two samples of systems.
+compare the MCFs of two samples of systems.
+This comparison also

-This comparison also applies to recurrence data on recurrent disease
+applies to recurrent event data on recurrent disease episodes,

-childbirth, simulation of production processes and other recurrent
+simulation of production processes and other recurrent events.
+See

 http://www.ReliaSoft.com/newsletter/v4i2/graphical.htm.